Andre1999Lopes/arkmeds-desafio-tecnico/readme.md

 Project developed with Node.JS and TypeScript using a postgres database on Amazon RDS and Apache Kafka.

-The API is deployed on an EC2 instance managed by Elastic Beanstalk.
+The API is deployed on Heroku.

 For it to work locally, it's necessary to configure a Kafka broker, a Kafka topic, and a postgres database.